CISSP Certification - how to achieve it in 5 steps

 • Security Manager

-Ultimately, CISSP certification is relevant and helpful in any position in the information security environment.
-However, it should be done at the right time and adequately complement the existing practical experience.
+Ultimately, the CISSP certification is relevant and helpful in any position in the information security environment.
+However, it should take place at the right time and appropriately complement existing practical experience.

-We also recommend that you check whether certification as a Systems Security Certified Practitioner (SSCP) is an option for you as a first step.
-For this, you only need one year of professional experience and the scope of the examination is limited to about half the effort of the CISSP.
+We also recommend that you check whether the Systems Security Certified Practitioner (SSCP) certification is an option for you as a first step.
+To do this, you only need one year of professional experience and the scope of the exam is limited to around half the effort of the CISSP.

-ProSec supports you in obtaining the CISSP Certification
+ProSec supports you in acquiring the CISSP certification

-If you are interested in obtaining one of the above-mentioned certificates and would like to put the contents directly into practice, please take a look at our jobs page.
-We offer you the ideal framework in this exciting environment through a variety of job opportunities.
+If you are interested in obtaining one of the certificates mentioned and would like to put the content into practice directly, please take a look at our Jobs page over.
+We offer you the ideal setting in this exciting environment with a variety of possible applications.

-In doing so, we will provide you with time, financial and personal support to achieve your CISSP or SSCP certification.
+We will support you with time, money and personal support in obtaining your CISSP or SSCP certificate.

 OTHER CONTRIBUTIONS